Contents:

 Follow these instructions for setting up the Zoom H2n:

-4. The volume +- tabs on the left side control headphone volume only and do not affect the recording.
-Plug in headphones to check that audio is coming in.
-80 is a common headphone level.
+- The volume +- tabs on the left side control listening volume only and do not affect the recording.
+Plug in earphones to check that audio is coming in.
+80 is a common listening level.

-5. The battery level is shown in the upper right of the display.
-It should be at full.
+- The battery level is shown in the upper right of the display.
+It should be at three bars.
 One set of 2 batteries will last 12 hours.
 An additional set is made in case you wish to make a second recording.

-6. The SD card should show enough space for 12+ hours of recording.
-A second SD-card is available to make a second 12 hour recording on another day if you wish.
+- The SD card should show enough space for 12+ hours of recording.

-8. To start recording press the red button at the bottom of the Zoom H2n.
-To verify that the recording is running you should hear audio from the microphone in the headphones and the time counter will be counting upwards and the red light just above the display should be illuminated.
+- To start recording press the red button at the bottom of the Zoom H2n.
+To verify that the recording is running you should hear audio from the microphone in the earphones and the time counter should be counting upwards and the red light just above the display should be illuminated.

 After 12 hours return to the recording location.
 If the recorder is turned off then the battery or SD card is probably used up which is not uncommon.
 Bring it indoors and turn the Zoom H2n back on (if necessary, use new batteries).
 Subtract the remaining time on the card (shown in the lower right of the display) from 15 hours to estimate the length of recording that was made.
-If the length is still close to 15 hours then you may not have pressed the recording button!
-Redo the recording on another day and check that the time is counting upward and the red light above the Zoom’s display is illuminated before putting the Zoom in the bird feeder.
+If the length is still close to 15 hours then you may not have pressed the recording button.
+In which case redo the recording on another occasion and check that the time is counting upward and the red light above the Zoom’s display is illuminated before putting the Zoom in the bird feeder.
 Back to Top.

 After Recording is Made

 Additionally, we would like to prepare a write up about the experience everyone had doing the recording.
-You would be grateful if you can answer the following questions:
+We would be grateful if you can also answer the following questions:

-2. What is the most dominant sound on your property?
+- What is the most dominant sound at the recording location?

 Contact Info